Namaneo/Junie/README.md

 ![](assets/showcase.png)

 *Disclaimer: development is still in progress.
-I'll try my best not to break anything between releases (especially regarding local save files), but it's probably a good idea for you to test releases before updating.*
+I'll try my best not to break anything between releases (especially regarding local save files), but it's probably a good idea for you to backup your saves before each update.*

 # Supported features